Access to Public Information, Content Regulation / Censorship, Internet Shutdowns, National Security

 Four main issues before the Court for determination were (i) Whether the Court had jurisdiction to adjudicate upon this matter, (ii) Whether there was a contravention of Article 9 of ACHPR and Article 19 of the ICCPR by regulation of social media and the violation of the right to freedom of expression, access to media and information, (iii) Whether the Respondent’s act of suspension of Twitter’s operations was legal (iv) Whether there was a violation of the Right to Fair Hearing by the Respondent prosecuting and punishing without reference to a breach of any existing law under the provisions of the ACHPR [p.
 20].

-By a Motion dated July 5, 2021, the Federal Republic of Nigeria as the Respondent in all the suits, asked the Court to consolidate all the applications.
-All the Applicants consented to the consolidation of the suits and decided that SERAP present the claims through its counsel.
-The Court consequently ordered all the applications consolidated, and SERAP led the applicants.
+By a Motion dated July 5, 2021, the Federal Republic of Nigeria as the Respondent in all the suits, asked the Court to consolidate application ECW/CCJ/APP/24/21 and ECW/CCJ/APP/26/21.
+However, all four Applicants consented to the consolidation of all the applications in the case.
+The Court consequently ordered the consolidation of all four applications on July 22, 2021.
+By virtue of the consolidation order of July 22, 2021 therefore, all references to the “Applicant” in this case were henceforth singular, nonetheless, each of the four Applicants presented their cases through their respective counsel.
 There were also three applications to intervene “amicus curiae” by Robert F. Kennedy Center for Justice and Human Rights, Access Now (and Electronic Frontier Foundation and Open Net Association) and Amnesty International.

 The Applicants maintained that the suspension of operations of Twitter was the Respondent’s reaction to the flagging of its President (President Muhammadu Buhari)’s tweet, violating their rights to freedom of expression and that of many Nigerians.
 The Applicants claimed that no law or court order sanctioned the said suspension.
 The Applicants contended that the suspension restricted the right to freedom of expression and information of many Nigerians.
 The Applicants further claimed that the Respondent has a sub-regional, regional and international commitment to human rights and that its suspension of the operation of Twitter was tantamount to failure of its obligations to applicable human rights treaties and conventions, and the failure “has left millions of Nigerians at home and abroad unable to participate in issues of public interest, especially on ideas and views on the performance of the respondent concerning its constitutional and international human rights obligations” [p.9].